Widdin/wp-oxygen-elements/README.md

 ## 🎨 Custom Elements for [Oxygen Builder](https://oxygenbuilder.com/)
 Free custom elements for the WordPress plugin Oxygen Builder.
-If you find the tutorials interesting, click on the star ⭐ in the top-right corner of the page!
+If you find the elements useful, click on the star ⭐ in the top-right corner of the page!

 ### Elements
  * Posts Filter